The Selections Tab

 • Select individual Opportunities in isolation to test specific elements of a model.

-The Selections table above shows a manual update of an optimized set of Opportunities.
 When Opportunities are selected manually, the Scenario’s optimization status will read “Manual” at the top of the grid.
-Portfolio will automatically aggregate the numbers and display the results in Dashboard view on the right, if we have already created Dashboards.
-As always, we can present our results as tables or graphs.
+Portfolio will calculate results based on the new selections and display them in the Dashboards.

 Portfolio uses a linear programming module to perform optimizations.
-When solving a linear programming problem, we use Constraints that we must meet and an Objective Function that we must maximize or minimize while honoring those Constraints.
-We meet Constraints and find the Max and Min by manipulating the selection of Opportunities: choosing or rejecting them, altering ownership percentages, and moving them in time: all within the rules that the modeler enforces.
+When solving a linear programming problem, the optimizer will honor constraints while finding the Max or Min by manipulating the selection of Opportunities: choosing or rejecting them, altering ownership percentages, and moving them in time: all within the rules that the modeler enforces.

 With a few exceptions, we can optimize any Indicator or single value in a time series Metric in Portfolio.
 In this context, this Indicator or value is called the Objective Function.
 When we select our Objective Function, we must also indicate whether that target should be maximized or minimized within the Scenario.